-AMY GOODMAN: Malik Rahim joins us now from New Orleans, the Co-Founder of the Common Ground Collective.
-Welcome Malik Rahim.
+Malik Rahim joins us now from New Orleans, the co-founder of the Common Ground Collective.

-MALIK RAHIM: Thank you Amy, it’s an honor to be on your show.
+MALIK RAHIM: Thank you, Amy.
+And it’s an honor to be on your show.

-MALIK RAHIM: Well, what has happened is, Anthony Reginelli, purchased the Woodlands in 2000, for $900,000.
-From 2000, up until Katrina hit, he was averaging —he was net averaging $1 million a year.
+MALIK RAHIM: Well, what has happened is, Anthony Reginelli purchased the Woodlands in 2000 for $900,000.
+From 2000 up until the Katrina hit, he was averaging a million—he was netting an average of a million dollars a year.
 He also borrowed $5 million on the development.
-And then in return, after Katrina, he waited 2 1/2 months before he even returned.
-By then, the development was out of control.
+And then, in return, after Katrina, he waited two-and-a-half months before he even returned.
+And by then, the development was out of control.
 And he wouldn’t invest nothing into providing any services.

-In good faith we took over management.
-We cleaned up the crack houses, went in and cleaned up the development.
+In good faith, we took over management.
+We cleaned up the crack houses.
+We went in and cleaned up the development.
 We had became the largest employers in New Orleans of at-risk residents.
-We was employing 41 residents, 20 in a training program that we had established.
-Six hours a day, $10 an hour, 5 hours on the job training, 1 hour on group sessions.
-Because of the fact that in New Orleans after Katrina, the federal government, the state government, the local government refused to even attempt to do any type of trauma counseling.
-So, we established our own.
+We was employing 41 residents, 20 in a training program that we had established—six hours a day, $10 an hour, five hours on-the-job training, one hour on group sessions, because of the fact that in New Orleans, after Katrina, the federal government, the state government, the local government refused to even attempt to do any type of trauma counseling.
+So we established our own.
 We established a youth program that we call Kids and Community.
-Every other weekend, we gave a unity in the community barbecue and seafood burrow.
-We took 100 kids out of the local high school and we gave them $50 a month, to teach them civic responsibility.
+Every other weekend, we gave a Unity in the Community barbecue and seafood [inaudible].
+We took a hundred kids out of the local high school, and we gave them $50 a month, to teach them civic responsibility.
 And all this was improving.
 We made a big difference in this community.

-What we later found out is that Reginelli, had no intention of selling it to us.
-You know that, at the same time, he was steady telling us, yeah, he was going to sell it to us, yeah, he was going to go forward with the purchase agreement, we later found out that he had no intentions.
-That he helped create the Johnson Group.
+But what we later found out is that Reginelli had no intentions on selling it to us, you know that at the same time he was steady telling us that, yeah, he’s going to sell it to us, yeah, he was going to go forward with the purchase agreement, we later found out that he had no intentions, that he helped create the Johnson Group.
 He helped them to establish.
-He helped them by even, helping them with their purchase, not only their purchasing agreement, but the financing of the Woodlands.
+He helped them by even helping them with their purchase, not only the purchasing agreement, but the financing of the Woodlands.
 And then he came in at the last minute.
 He sold it on Halloween.
-And the next day, he came in and gave residents a nine-day notice.
-You know and now he’s saying that he didn’t know that the apartments was being leased out.
-But he’s a lawyer, and he had been there ever since the beginning that we have been there.
-You know so, —it’s just a continuous mess that New Orleans has festered into.
+And the next day, he came in and gave residents a nine-day notice, you know, and now he’s saying that he didn’t know that the apartments was being leased out.
+But he’s a lawyer, and he had been there ever since the beginning that we have been there, you know, so, it’s just a—it’s just a continuous mess that New Orleans has festered into.

 MALIK RAHIM: Yes.

-MALIK RAHIM: Well, first thing we’re calling for is amnesty.
-Because, regardless of what happened, because, as a spiritual person, I believe that god said high, but that he looked low.
-And pretty soon that-I know that we gonna be victorious and with every settlement that is made.
-But in the interim, the residents, those individuals who have nothing to do with this, he has demonized them as being crack heads and everything else, and most of them is just good hard working people.
+MALIK RAHIM: Well, first thing we’re calling for is amnesty, because regardless of what happened—because, as a spiritual person, I believe that God said high, but he looked low.
+And pretty soon that I know that we’re going to be victorious in whatever settlement that is made.
+But in the interim, the residents, those individuals who have nothing to do with this, he has demonized them as being crackheads and everything else, and most of them is just good hard-working people.
 And we are trying to just ask the court to allow these people to live there.

 MALIK RAHIM: Ray Nagin haven’t done anything.
-We have a brand new health clinic Amy, that we just opened up in the Lower Ninth Ward, I mean that we just got completed.
-On August the 28th we opened the health clinic on the 28th, the Mayor shut it down on the 29th.
-So now since August the 29th, up until the day, we have a new state of the art health clinic in the Lower Ninth Ward, an area of New Orleans that’s in most need of healthcare with a clinic that is closed.
-For, last week was the week of the Bayou Classic.
-We asked them to just sign off, so we could do a week of the survival programs, so that we could educate people on what is needed.
-What can they do, what resources is available for them.
+We have a brand-new health clinic, Amy, that we just opened up in the Lower Ninth Ward, I mean, that we just got completed on August the 28th.
+We opened that health clinic on the 28th; the mayor shut it down on the 29th.
+So, now, since August the 29th up until today, we have a new state-of-the-art health clinic in the Lower Ninth Ward, an area of New Orleans that’s in most need of healthcare, with a clinic that is closed.
+Last week was the week of the Bayou Classic.
+We asked them to just sign off, so we could do a week of the survival programs, so that we could educate people on what is needed, what can they do, what resources is available for them.